Poland's growing problem with illegal European waste | DW | 18.01.2021

 Moreover, operators often don't have a permit to accept or recycle the type of waste they receive, meaning it "often got here illegally," said Beata Merenda of the Lower Silesian Inspection Authority for Environmental Protection, which controls imported waste around Wroclaw in the west of Poland.

-"We are the waste dump of Europe," says Piotr Barczak of Zero Waste, a Polish environmental organization.
+"We are the waste dump of Europe," said Piotr Barczak of Zero Waste, a Polish environmental organization.

 While recyclable material can be traded freely within the EU with a permit, the parties involved in the illegal waste business know how to trick the system, explains Merenda.